Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Deploy-NS/README.md

 4. Select **Network Interface** and enter in the public ENI (eth2) interface ID into the filter bar and select the interface.

-5. Select the desired private IP owned by the ENI (in our case it should only popualte with `172.16.30.100`).
-We want to select ths Load Balancer's IP (VIP) for association.
+5. Select the desired private IP owned by the ENI (in our case it should only populate with `172.16.30.100`).
+We want to select this Load Balancer's IP (VIP) for association.

 6. Click **Associate**